alexnjh/epsilon/general_purpose_scheduler/README.md

       1. Create a new folder in /framework/plugins
       2. Write the plugin implementation and store the file in the new folder created in 1
       3. Open /framework/plugins/registry.go and import the new folder that was created in 2
-      4. Intilize the newly added plugin by calling its New function inside the NewInTreeRegistry() function
+      4. Initilize the newly added plugin by calling its New function inside the NewInTreeRegistry() function
       5. Open /framework/v1alpha1/framework.go and add the plugin into the correct plugin list.
          Each list is for a different stage, make sure to add the new plugin to the correct list